cardano-foundation/developer-portal/docs/integrate-cardano/point-of-sale.md

 }
 ```

- In this file, we are creating another API request to `CoinMarketCap` to receive price of 1 ada to 1 usd.
+ In this file, we are creating another API request to `CoinMarketCap` to receive price of 1 ada in USD.

 ### Connecting APIs